-Brilliant...Exciting...
-One of Hägglund's most impressive achievements is to bring to a new public agitating for freedom in our lives a bold project of exhuming from the grave an identifiably Marxist intellectual enterprise.
-At stake are the beliefs we all must share that humanity is one, the social life it has created for itself an affront to its destiny, and—theoretically as well as practically—it has a world to win.
+"Brilliant...Exciting...
+Hägglund starts with Postone—who revolutionized our understanding of Marx—and does him one better...
+Socialists have a lot to gain from taking up Hägglund's invitation to think through their ultimate premises...
+One of his most impressive achievements is to bring to a new public agitating for freedom in our lives a bold project of exhuming from the grave an identifiably Marxist intellectual enterprise.
+At stake are the beliefs we all must share that humanity is one, the social life it has created for itself an affront to its destiny, and—theoretically as well as practically—it has a world to win."

-Deep, critical, and lively...
+"Deep, critical, and lively...
 Lucidly written, and at times beautifully so...
 Hägglund wants to effect a revolutionary change in our understanding of value, in our economies and in our lives...
-The book's central contention is powerful.
+The book's central contention is powerful."

-Earnest and precise... huge intellectual range... beautifully clear.
-This Life requires no philosophical training, only an interest in the meaning of this life...
+"Earnest and precise... huge intellectual range... beautifully clear.
+This Life requires no philosophical training or lexicon to follow it, only an interest in the meaning of this life...
 I found Hägglund's cherishing of mortal existence a cheering corrective to the sometimes joyless scientificity of the new atheism...
-Hägglund is surely right that it is our mortality, our miraculous existence as carbon-based matter turned all too briefly into conscious beings who can love and be loved, that makes us priceless to ourselves and to each other.
+Hägglund is surely right that it is our mortality, our miraculous existence as carbon-based matter turned all too briefly into conscious beings who can love and be loved, that makes us priceless to ourselves and to each other."

-This Life is to be applauded.
+"This Life is to be applauded.
 Its iconoclasm and sweep provide an example of what intellectual activity can and should look like in an era of emergency...
 The great virtue of the book: it provides a regulative ideal, and a reminder of what kind of world we are actually fighting for...
 We need a vision of justice that is plausible and compelling enough to organize our efforts.
 Hägglund’s book provides one.
 After a half century of anti-utopian suspicion, This Life calls us back to a nearly forgotten style of thinking and imagining...
-Hägglund is right that time is our most precious resource.
+Hägglund is right that time is our most precious resource."

-By far the most profound, thoughtful, compelling, and insightful book I have ever read on the topic of immortality, and the problematic implications of the religious fixation on eternal life.
+"By far the most profound, thoughtful, compelling, and insightful book I have ever read on the topic of immortality, and the problematic implications of the religious fixation on eternal life.
 For a secular person–or anyone who wants to understand the secular worldview–this book is essential reading...
 Hägglund plumbs its depths like no one has ever before.
 He does so artfully, theoretically, and with tremendous wisdom.
-This Life is a truly welcome addition to the secularist humanist canon.
+This Life is a truly welcome addition to the secularist humanist canon."